How to Tell If Your Hair Is Thinning

 “This is practical, especially when you tie your hair up,” said Dr. Boyer.
 “You may notice the appearance of more scalp, and also the hair part has started widening, especially on top of your head.”

-Speaking of the top of the head, aka the crown, this is another area to keep an eye on.
+The top of the head, aka the crown, is another area to keep an eye on.
 Experts agree that this is one of the first areas many people notice their hair thinning.

-Finally, the scariest sign of hair thinning — the dreaded clumps.
-If you see your hair coming out in clumps, this is a pretty clear sign that it’s thinning and may signal a more serious cause of hair loss at play.
+If you see your hair coming out in clumps, this is a pretty clear sign that it’s thinning and may signal a more serious root cause may be at play.

 “If your hair falls out in strands, that is considered normal, but if you notice it falling in clumps, you may be experiencing hair loss,” said Dr. Jen Haley, board-certified dermatologist with Editor’s Pick.